jeetsukumaran/DendroPy/doc/source/tutorial/taxa.rst

 A Word of Caution: Taxon Label Mapping
 ======================================
 DendroPy maps taxon definitions encountered in a data source to :class:`~dendropy.dataobject.taxon.Taxon` objects by the taxon label.
-The labels have to match *exactly*, including in case, for the taxa to be correctly mapped.
+The labels have to match **exactly** for the taxa to be correctly mapped, with the match being **case-sensitive**.
 Thus, "Python regius", "PYTHON REGIUS", "python regious", "P. regious", etc. will all be considered as referring to distinct and different taxa.

 Further quirks may arise due to some format-specific idiosyncracies.
 For example, the NEXUS standard dictates that an underscore ("_") is equivalent to a space.
-When reading a NEXUS-formatted (or NEWICK-formatted) file, all underscores in taxon labels will automatically be substituted with spaces, and thus the following labels are equivalent: "Python_regius" and "Python regius".
+When reading a NEXUS-formatted (or NEWICK-formatted) file, all underscores in taxon labels will automatically be substituted with spaces, and thus, in this context, "Python_regius" and "Python regius" are exactly equivalent.

 However, this underscore-to-space mapping does **not** take place when reading, for example, a FASTA format file.
 Here, underscores are preserved, and thus "Python_regius" does not map to "Python regius".